5eunji/Final-project-G3/README.md

 Play the TTS dialogues.

-Teacher creates a QR code for each recording.
+The teacher creates a QR code for each recording and sends a drop-down recording file via Google Form.

 Later, the class reviews the recordings together.